 Positive (μg/ml or mg/kg bw) Log dose units

-$0.001 \\ 0.01$.
-8 .
-7
+0.001 8

+0.01 7

-0.1 .
-6
+0.1 6

+1.0 5

-1.0 10 ••••• .
-5 .
-4
+10 4

-100 ••••• .
-3
+100 3

-1000 ••••• .
-2
+1000 2

-10 000 100 000 1 $egin{array}{ccc} . & 1 \ . & 0 \end{array}$
+10 000 1

-100 000
+100 000 0

+10 -1

-100 . -2
+100 -2

-3 -

-. -4 . -5

-, - J

-Negative
+1000 -3

+10 000 -4

+100 000 -5

-(μg/ml or mg/kg bw)
+Negative (μg/ml or mg/kg bw)

-LED and HID are expressed as μg/ml or mg/kg bw.

 In practice, an activity profile is computer generated.
 A data entry programme is used to store abstracted data from published reports.
 A sequential file (in ASCII) is created for each compound, and a record within that file consists of the name and Chemical Abstracts Service number of the compound, a three-letter code for the test system (see below), the qualitative test result (with and without an exogenous metabolic system), dose (LED or HID), citation number and additional source information.
 An abbreviated citation for each publication is stored in a segment of a record accessing both the test data file and the citation file.
 During processing of the data file, an average of the logarithmic values of the data subset is calculated, and the length of the profile line represents this average value.
 All dose values are plotted for each profile line, regardless of whether results are positive or negative.
-Results obtained in the absence of an exogenous metabolic system are indicated by a bar (-), and results obtained in the presence of an exogenous metabolic system are indicated by an upward-directed arrow (†).
-When all results for a given assay are either positive or negative, the mean of the LDU values is plotted as a solid line; when conflicting data are reported for the same assay (i.e., both positive and negative results), the majority data are shown by a solid line and the minority data by a dashed line (drawn to the extreme conflicting response).
+Results obtained in the absence of an exogenous metabolic system are indicated by a bar (-), and results obtained in the presence of an exogenous metabolic system are indicated by an upward-directed arrow (1).
+When all results for a given assay are either positive or negative, the mean of the LDU values is plotted as a solid line; when conflicting data are reported for the same assay (i.e. both positive and negative results), the majority data are shown by a solid line and the minority data by a dashed line (drawn to the extreme conflicting response).
 In the few cases in which the numbers of positive and negative results are equal, the solid line is drawn in the positive direction and the maximal negative response is indicated with a dashed line.
+Profile lines are identified by three-letter code words representing the commonly used tests.
+Code words for most of the test systems in current use in genetic toxicology were defined for the US Environmental Protection Agency's GENE-TOX Program (Waters, 1979; Waters & Auletta, 1981).
+For IARC Monographs Supplement 6, Volume 44 and subsequent volumes, including this publication, codes were redefined in a manner that should facilitate inclusion of additional tests.
+Naming conventions are described below

-APPENDIX 2 511
+APPENDIX 2 525